earthly/website/blog/_posts/2022-09-13-bazel-build.md

 ## Case Study: Open Systems

 Andreas and others at Tweag were such big fans of Bazel (And Nix, but that might be a different article) that they started writing about it to [spread](https://www.tweag.io/blog/2019-10-09-bazel-cabal-stack/) the word.
 From there, other people found Bazel.
-Like Julien Perrochet, who was working at Open Systems at the time.
+Like Julien Perrochet[^7], who was working at Open Systems at the time.

 {% include bazel/julien.html %}
 I think I first heard about it probably 2018, or 2019-ish.